 Converting A Completed Assignment To Extra Credit

-1. Locate the assignment from your Student Set Activity Title list.
+1. Locate the assignment from your Student Set Assignment Title list.

 2. Click the “Extra Credit” checkbox to set it as an extra credit assignment.
 Your assignment will automatically be updated and you will see “(Extra Credit)” next to the assignment name.